 If you’ve complained about a bad night’s sleep enough times, chances are you’ve been recommended to try out a humidifier.
-You may be resistant to add another appliance into your home, but if you still find yourself asking what a humidifier does, or what a humidifier even is, you’ve come to the right place.
+You may resist adding another appliance in your home, but a humidifier might be your answer.
+If you still find yourself asking what a humidifier does, you’ve come to the right place.
 From preventing airborne illnesses to helping your home, humidifiers can have a wide range of benefits!

 Humidifiers work to put moisture back into your home’s air in order to increase the humidity.
 This is especially important in the warm months when many homes are running air conditioning constantly.
-Air conditioners remove moisture from the air, which can create drier skin, chapped lips, and allow for more allergens to live in the air.
+Air conditioners remove moisture from the air.
+This can lead to dry skin, chapped lips, and allow for more allergens to live in the air.

 Moisture from a humidifier can be helpful in any area of your home.
 Many plants thrive in a more humid climate, and the humidity may also help increase the life of wood floors and furniture.